r-duh/Pathopticon/README.md

 This option is somewhat slower to run but has the advantage of not depending on the specific package environment and operating system of the user.

 **Note:** We provide a "full" and a "slim" version of the Docker image.
 In the full version, the image is built with all the necessary files included, whereas in the slim version, the necessary files need to be mounted.
+We recommend to use the slim versions of the Pathopticon Docker images as these are smaller in size.
-Overall, we have 4 versions of the Pathopticon Docker image.
+Overall, we have four versions of the Pathopticon Docker image.
 We provide instructions for both methods below.

 **Note:** The instructions below are for Pathopticon lite.
 Please make the following substitution for each: